US opens criminal probe into Boeing 737 MAX mid-flight blowout

 “In an event like this, it’s normal for the DOJ to be conducting an investigation.
 We are fully cooperating and do not believe we are a target of the investigation,” Alaska Airlines said in a statement to Al Jazeera.

-Boeing did not immediately respond to a request for comment.
+Boeing declined to comment.

 The investigation comes as Boeing is under scrutiny over its safety record following a series of incidents, including two fatal crashes involving the Boeing 737 MAX in 2018 and 2019.